rheslip/Motivation-Radio-WiFiOSC/README.md

 To set Gate Out A (leftmost on the Motivation Radio panel) low, send the OSC message:

-* /GateoutA,0
+/GateoutA,0

 Note: the number should be sent as a float but is treated as boolean 0 or 1.
 To set Gate Out A high send the OSC message:

-* /GateoutA,1
+/GateoutA,1

 The same message format is used  for Gate outs B, C and D

  OSC CV messages- to set CV Out A to its lowest voltage (approx 0V) send the OSC message:

-* /CVoutA,0
+/CVoutA,0

 The number should be sent as a float ranging from 0 (approx 0V out) to 1 (approx 6.144V out).
-This is intended to be used with sliders, X-Y pads etc.
+This range is intended to be used with slider widjets, X-Y pads etc.

-The Same message format is used for CV outs B, C and D
+The same message format is used for CV outs B, C and D

 Incoming OSC messages are NOT checked for valid range so be careful what you send or you may not get what you expect out.

 A very simple UI for TouchOSC is included in /resources.
-Four buttons control gates A-D and four sliders adjust the CV outputs A-D. You will have to load this in the TouchOSC editor on a PC and sync it to the TouchOSC app on your iPad.
+Four buttons control gates A-D and four sliders adjust the CV outputs A-D. You will have to load this template in the TouchOSC editor on a PC and sync it to the TouchOSC app on your iPad.

 ### Software Dependendencies: